Rigpa Moving Forward

 In December 2017, as five of the eight letter-writers are based in the USA, Rigpa US also asked a neutral third party, the Zen-based reconciliation organisation An Olive Branch, to hold a listening post and a healing process.

 The teams managing Rigpa internationally and nationally, including the Vision Board, have been reflecting on the culture that enabled this situation to take place, and continue to do so.
-Workshops specifically addressing this topic will continue to take place in the coming months.
+Workshops continue to be held on these topics.

 The Rigpa community held a prayer gathering in Bodhgaya in March 2019, attended by over 300 people, which is dedicated to restoring and renewing our spiritual path, as well as our connections to each other and all our teachers.

-In the meantime, our community is encouraging anyone who wishes to, to make use of the grievance councils.
+Our community is also encouraging everyone to make use of the grievance councils.

 5. Deepening our culture of listening, non-judgement and good communication